 Holiday Mashed Potatoes Recipe

 I questioned very much if I should share this recipe.
-I know there are many of you out there that still subscribe to the “fat-is-bad” idea.
+I know there are many of you out there who still subscribe to the “fat-is-bad” idea.
 So I wasn’t sure what the reaction to this recipe would be.
 But…

 It is clean.

 I make these mashed potatoes once a year for Thanksgiving.
 I have no guilt in eating them either.
 Yes, there’s a ton of fat.
-So much so, I won’t even bother posting nutrition data for this one.
+So much so, that I won’t even bother posting nutrition data for this one.
 I mean honestly, if you’re going to eat these, just enjoy them.
 (Yes, I’m being stubborn about the fat.
 I refuse to post the nutrition data here on principle alone.
 There are plenty of recipe calculators on the web if you really must know.).

 This is the one dish that my family requests that I bring no matter where I’m going for the holidays.
 And since I’m cooking this year, you can bet it will be on my table for everyone this year too.
 No guilt, no regrets.
 Just happy faces around the table.
 And what better way to share clean eating than with something that tastes so sinfully good?